 Fiberart For A Cause, founded by Spiegel, raised over a quarter of a million dollars for the American Cancer Society through the generosity of fiber artists and patrons.

 My artwork attempts to emulate the power of Nature to use simple materials to create complex forms by building layers and to endlessly recycle materials.
 I work almost exclusively as an abstract artist.

-The nineteen wilderness canoeing trips I have taken with my sister since 2002 have greatly influenced my work.
-The Boundary Waters Canoe Area Wilderness (a million acres of wilderness along the Minnesota/Canadian border) is isolated, challenging, and full of inspiration.
-Much of my work is based on a specific place, emotion, and memory from our journeys expressed in an abstract landscape.
-Why the Boundary Waters?
+The twenty-three wilderness canoeing trips I have taken with my sister in the Boundary Waters Canoe Area Wilderness have greatly influenced my work.
+My longest-running series, Boundary Waters, is based on specific places, emotions, and memories from our journeys expressed in abstract landscapes.

 I consider my artwork a testament to our human need for wild areas.
 Sigurd Olson wrote: And so when we talk about intangible values remember that they cannot be separated from the others.
 The conservation of waters, forests, soils, and wildlife are all involved with the conservation of the human spirit.
 The goal we all strive toward is happiness, contentment, the dignity of the individual, and the good life.
 This goal will elude us forever if we forget the importance of the intangibles.